Stanislav Hanzík: Biography

 Following his return from France, in 1964, Hanzík continued his postgraduate studies and simultaneously taught modeling to students of architecture of the Academy of Fine Arts.
 He held solo exhibitions in the Czech cities, such as Litoměřice, Ostrava, Hradec Králové, Jičín, and elsewhere.
 His exhibition in Prague, at the "New Hall Gallery" in 1967 was a particularly great success for the artist.
 In this year, he accepted an offer from Karel Lidický to become his assistant at the Academy of Fine Arts.
 In 1970, Hanzík was habilitated a private docent.
 From 1991 to 1996 Hanzík taught at the University of Ostrava.
 From 1996 Hanzík devoted his entire time to his creating sculptural work.

 During his long artistic activities, Stanislav Hanzík organized dozens of exhibitions and created numerous important sculptures.
-These can be seen in places such as the Romanesque chapel of St. George on the Czech Říp Mountain, in the Czech National Theater, in front of Carolinum in the Old Town of Prague, and on the Old Stairs of Prague Castle, etc. Significant is Hanzík's work for the Northern Bohemia.
+These can be seen in places such as the Romanesque rotunda of St. George on the Říp Mountain, in the Czech National Theater, in front of Carolinum in the Old Town of Prague, and on the Old Steps of Prague Castle, etc. Significant is Hanzík's work for the Northern Bohemia.

 Hanzík's sculptures decorate many interiors and public places in a number of towns.

 Stanislav Hanzík died at the age of 90 on 12 August 2021.